tudat-team/tudat-space/docs/source/_src_api/simulation.rst

 Environment Set-Up
 ==================

 In Tudat, the physical environment is defined by a system of bodies, each encapsulated in a Body object.
 Such an object may represent a celestial body, or a manmade vehicle, and Tudat makes *no* a priori distinction between the two.
-The distinction is made by the user when creating the bodies The combination of all Body objects is stored a SystemOfBodies object.
+The distinction is made by the user when creating the bodies The combination of all Body objects is stored in a SystemOfBodies object.

 The typical procedure to create the environment is the following: